Insure your Driving School

-Huff Insurance is now offering Savings for Driving Schools by offering the Best Driving School Insurance Program in the state of Maryland.
+Huff Insurance is now offering Savings for Driving Schools by offering the best driving school insurance program.

-You have a rookie driver behind the wheel, which maybe their first time, they are nervous, and you are too.
+You have a rookie driver behind the wheel, which maybe their first time.
+They are nervous, and you are too.
 They go to stop at the light and instead of hitting the brake they hit the gas.
-Whizzing into the intersection they sideswipe a car.
+Whizzing into the intersection, they sideswipe a car.
 Now, is not the time to worry if you have the right driving school insurance insurance protection.
-If you are insured with Maryland Auto Insurance Fund (MAIF) for your driving school you may worry that you do not have the adequate coverage but we have markets other than MAIF to take care of your needs.
+If you are insured with Maryland Auto Insurance Fund (MAIF) for your driving school you may worry that you may not have the adequate coverage.
+But at Huff Insurance, we have markets other than MAIF to take care of your needs.

-In order to be adequately protected, you need to consider protection in the following areas:
+In order to be adequately protected, you need to consider driving school insurance protection in the following areas:

-Business Property Insurance -- You have an office with classrooms and desks and chairs and usually some audio visual equipment for your classrooms.
+Business Property Insurance — You have an office with classrooms and desks and chairs and usually some audio visual equipment for your classrooms.
 There could be fires due to electrical wiring, wear and tear or overheating of the equipment.
-If you own the location, you not only need to protect the stuff inside the building but also the building itself in the event of a tree falling, or a student driving a car through the building, or even vandalism.
+If you own your location, you not only need to protect the property inside the building but also the building itself.
+Coverage would cover a tree falling, or a student driving a car through the building, or even vandalism.

 Premises Liability Insurance – You have students and visitors in and out of your office all day.
 If one of them is injured on the premises you could be held liable.
 Make sure that your location has the appropriate amount of exits and that they are unobstructed and they are well marked.
 Make sure that your fire extinguishers are charged and that you meet the requirements of the fire marshal.
 Also, you may be holding classes off premises at a school or non profit, make sure that your policy is protecting you at these locations as well.